From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Experiments

+Table~\ref{tab:screenspot_results_scaling} further reports results for three Qwen‐VL backbones and Internvl-3.5 on GUI grounding.
+Our two-stage method delivers gains across different model sizes, model families, and noise levels.
+Interestingly, we find that larger backbones benefit more from the two–stage schedule, showing the potential scalability of our approach.
+Qwen2-VL-7B records a significantly larger 8.6\% improvement at 50\% noise, while Qwen2-VL-2B has an opposite phenomenon.
+We also find our proposed approach has more significant gains on later models, e.g., Qwen2.5-VL-3B gains 4.8\% at 100\% noise and 4.2\% at 50\% noise over the GRPO baseline.
+Beyond Qwen Model Family, we also train InternVL-3.5-2B on ScreenSpot, where the two-stage method consistently outperforms the standard GRPO baseline across all noise levels.
+This confirms that the benefits of phased entropy optimization are not limited to the Qwen model family.
+We include the full results of InternVL-3.5-2B in Appendix~\ref{additional_experiments}.

-\textbf{Qualitative Analysis.} Figure 2 provides an illustrative comparison of how the three entropy regimes shape both the sampled reasoning traces and the final predictions.
+\textbf{Qualitative Analysis.} Figure \ref{4_responses_4_setting} provides an illustrative comparison of how the three entropy regimes shape both the sampled reasoning traces and the final predictions.
 For GRPO with entropy minimization, the policy collapses almost immediately onto a single confident decoding path.
-All GRPO rollouts verbalize an almost identical chain of thought, so noisy rewards are propagated unchecked and the model converges to the same incorrect coordinate at inference.
-In contrast, pure entropy maximization generates diverse reasoning paths that include at least one trajectory consistent with the true label, thereby diluting the impact of noisy rewards, yet the lack of consolidation leaves its accuracy short of the best.
-For our two-stage method, the reasoning traces remain diverse enough to resist noise, but also coherent enough to pinpoint the correct GUI region.
+All rollouts verbalize an almost identical chain of thought, so noisy rewards are propagated unchecked, and the model converges to the same incorrect coordinate at inference.
+In contrast, pure entropy maximization generates various reasoning paths that include at least one trajectory consistent with the true label, thus reducing the susceptibility to misleading reward signals.
+However, the lack of consolidation leaves its accuracy short of the best.
+For our two-stage method, the reasoning traces remain diverse enough to resist noise but also coherent enough to pinpoint the correct GUI region.